-The Commission continues to strengthen recruitment efforts to maintain a staff of at least 158 oil and gas field inspectors.
-These inspectors work in the communities where they live and report to one of nine Oil and Gas Division district offices around the state.
+The Commission continues to strengthen recruitment efforts to maintain a staff of approximately 170 oil and gas field inspectors.
+These inspectors work in the communities where they live and report to one of ten Oil and Gas Division district offices around the state.
 Some inspectors focus on specific operations such as state-managed plugging and site remediation, but all are available to conduct a variety of inspections as needed.
-The Commission averaged more than 180,000 inspections of oil and gas operations at wells and other facilities each year from fiscal year 2016 to fiscal year 2018.
-In fiscal year 2018, the Commission conducted 217,319 inspections of wells and other facilities, with a primary focus on inspecting those oil and gas operations that had not been inspected in the previous five years.
-The Commission anticipates that at least 176,000 inspections at wells and other facilities will be conducted in FY 2020.
+In fiscal year 2019, the Commission conducted 203,697 inspections of wells and other facilities; fiscal year 2020 saw an increase of more than 70 percent in the number of wells and other facilities inspected to a total 347,617 inspections, continuing the primary focus of inspecting those oil and gas operations not inspected in the previous five years.
+The Legislative target anticipates the Commission will inspect at least 189,000 wells and other facilities fiscal year 2021; however, the Commission projects that more than 300,000 wells and other facilities will be inspected by the conclusion of the fiscal year.
+The Commission will continue to build on this success setting a target to inspect 345,000 wells and other facilities in fiscal year 2022.